Register to vote in time to have your say this May

 “If you were registered to vote in the last election and your details have not changed, you don’t need to take any action.
 If in doubt, you can check with the council’s election team on 0300 123 5016.”

 Voters have a range of options for casting their ballot – in person, by post or by appointing someone they trust to vote in their place, known as a proxy vote.

-For those who choose to vote in person, polling stations – which are open from 7am to 10pm – will be safe places to vote on 6 May.
-The deadline for completed applications to be received by the elections team for a postal vote is 5pm on 20 April, and the deadline for receipt of completed applications for a proxy vote is 5pm on 27 April.
+For those who choose to vote in person, polling stations will be open from 7am to 10pm on 2 May.
+The deadline for completed postal vote applications to be received by the elections team is 5pm on 17 April 2024, and the deadline for receipt of completed applications for a proxy vote is 5pm on 24 April 2024.

-For information on elections in your area, how to register to vote, or how to apply to vote by post or by proxy, voters can visit the Electoral Commission webpage.
+For information on the PCC elections, how to register to vote, or how to apply to vote by post or by proxy, voters can visit the Electoral Commission website.
 This page will continue to be updated ahead of the polls.

-Further information is also available on the council’s elections webpage.
+Further information is available on other pages of the council’s website.
+Search under voting and elections.